CDrummond/music-similarity/docs/OtherConfig.md

 * `essentia.bpm` Specify max BPM difference when filtering tracks.
 * `essentia.loudness` Specify max loudness difference when filtering tracks.
 * `essentia.filterkey` Specify whether to filter on matching keys.
 * `essentia.filterattrib` Specify whether to filter on attrributes or not.
+If set only the highest, or lowest, attributes are used.
+* `essentia.filterattrib_count` Configures nubmer of attributes to use.
+* `essentia.filterattrib_lim` If filtering on attributes, only attributes that are less than this, or higher than 1.0-this will be used.
+* `essentia.filterattrib_cand` When filtering on attributes, the selected attributes of the seed need to be less than this, or higher than 1.0-this.
+* `essentia.attrmix_yes` When using 'Smart Mixes', 'Yes' attributes need to be higher than or equal to this.
+* `essentia.attrmix_no` When using 'Smart Mixes', 'No' attributes need to be lower than or equal to this.
 * `essentia.weight` By default Musly is used for similarity score, and Essentia is used to filter tracks.
 However, if you set `essentia.weight` to higher than 0.0 (and less than or equal to 1.0) then Essentia can also be used to score